 The application for the New Zealand eTA from Norway will ask travellers to fill out some basic personal, passport and contact information.
 In addition to some simple questions regarding security and purpose of the trip.

 All sections of the form must be filled out entirely and accurately.
-Norwegian applicants are advised to double-check all the information filled out prior to submitting their NZeTA form in order to make sure that the data appears exactly in the same way it does on the passport bio page.
+Norwegian applicants are advised to double-check all the included information prior to submitting their NZeTA form in order to make sure that the data appears exactly in the same way it does on the passport bio page.

-Any inaccuracies or typing errors may result in delays, or even in the rejection of your application.
-If you have realized that you made a mistake in your NZeTA application after finalizing your travel authorization request, you may contact us immediately by replying to the confirmation email sent to the address provided.
+Any inaccuracies or typing errors may result in delays, or even in the rejection of the application.
+If one realises that they made a mistake in the NZeTA application after finalising the travel authorisation request, they may contact us immediately by replying to the confirmation email sent to the address provided.

 When should citizens of Norway apply for an eTA for New Zealand?